An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - €50-200 for friends and extended family

-- Status anxiety : The worry of not giving "enough".
+- Status Anxiety: The fear of not giving "enough"

-- Comparison pressure : What do others in my social circle give as gifts?
+- Comparison Pressure: What do others in my social circle give?

-- Investing in the future : A gift as an investment in social relationships
+- Investment in the Future: A gift as an investment in social relationships

 Strategies: